Are you looking for a managed hosting provider for your WordPress website?

 - 24/7 expert support for solving your problems.

-Now let’s check out the speed test results of DreamHost:
+So now let’s check out the speed test results of DreamHost:

-As you can see, the test site loaded in less than a second which is quite impressive.
+So as you can see, the test site loaded in less than a second which is quite impressive.

-Anyways, along with all the fantastic features, DreamHost also provides a free domain with privacy protection to all its customers.
+And along with all the fantastic features, DreamHost also provides a free domain with privacy protection to all its customers.

 The pricing of DreamPress hosting starts from $16.95 per month.
 They also offer a money-back guarantee with all their plans.